 Office will certify the loan.
 You can see a list of lenders that loan to medical and graduate students here.

 15. How many financial aid disbursements will I have?
 When will I receive them?

 The number of disbursements varies based on several factors:

 * In general, you will receive one disbursement for each of your loans per academic session during the year.
 For example, if your academic/financial aid year includes two semesters, you would typically receive two disbursements of your Stafford Loans, and two disbursements of the Grad PLUS or private alternative loans.

 * Disbursements are generally timed to coincide with the start of each academic session/semester.

 However, this is dependent on all documentation being properly completed.

-16. Are my Stafford loans disbursed to me personally?
+16. Are my Federal Direct Loans disbursed to me personally?